Composer

 Just straight money!
 To do what we do — contemporary

-do the job.
-This is true even with the ones who are known as the greatest
+to do the job.
+This is true even with the ones who are known as the

-specialists in contemporary music with big reputations!
-No matter
+greatest specialists in contemporary music with big reputations!
+No

-what they do, they sit and read the piece.
-They can do eleven against
+matter what they do, they sit and read the piece.
+They can do eleven

-seven, three against fifty-two, anything you want!
-They do it and they
+against seven, three against fifty-two, anything you want!
+They do

-walk out, and they don’t even know what the piece is!
-They’ve done
+it and they walk out, and they don’t even know what the piece is!
+They’ve

-it beautifully, as it is written there, but no piece of music has been communicated.
+done it beautifully, as it is written there, but no piece of music has been

-I have daughters who are here who are in music.
-The difference between
+there), and I have daughters who are here who are in music.
+The difference

-the careers of those two people is just incredible!
-My daughter in
+between the careers of those two people is just incredible!
+My daughter

 is subsidized by the government.
 When they speak about art and their